nagoli/figma-spacers/README.md

 # «Spacers» plugin for Figma

 ## About the plugin
-Autolayout are great but the constant space between components is sometimes an issue.
+Figma Autolayout are so great.
+But the uniformity of spaces between components may be boring :-( .

-This Figma plugin allows to easily insert spacers in Figma autolayout.
+This Figma plugin enables heteregeneous spaces in autolayout.

+Spacer infos can be shown or hidden just as the pilcrow button (¶) of a word processor.

 **In this first version only base-8 vertical spacers are available.**
-Spacers infos can be shown or hidden as you do in a word processor with the pilcrow (¶).

 ## About using spacers
-Spacers are [not a correct practice in HTML](https://www.w3.org/TR/WCAG20-TECHS/C18.html) since the presentation concerns must be defined in CSS.
+Spacers are [not a correct practice in HTML](https://www.w3.org/TR/WCAG20-TECHS/C18.html) since the presentation concerns must be managed in CSS.
-But Figma is a design tool – Should the HTML-CSS specialization be a concern in Figma?
+But Figma is a design tool …

 In practice, spacers in autolayout speed up the design.
+They allow you to put almost everything in autolayout, but limiting the number of stacking frames.

-Set vertical autolayout to your main frame and just add components inside.
+Set vertical autolayout to your main frames, just add components inside and spacers between them – just simple.
-Add spacers to easily adjust the distance between components and keep the magic of autolayout.

 ## About the code